Theta bases and log Gromov-Witten invariants of cluster varieties

-\begin{dfn} A \textbf{wall} $(\f{d},f)$ in $\?{N}_{\bb{R}}$ is the data of a function for some $n\in N^+$, and a convex (but not necessarily strictly convex) rational polyhedral cone such that $f\equiv 1$ modulo $\f{m}$ and such that the linear span of $\f{d}$ contains $\pi_2(n)$.
+\begin{dfn} A \textbf{wall} $(\f{d},f)$ in $\?{N}_{\bb{R}}$ is the data of a function for some $n\in N^+$, and a convex (but not necessarily strongly convex) codimension one rational polyhedral cone such that $f\equiv 1$ modulo $\f{m}$ and such that the linear span of $\f{d}$ contains $\pi_2(n)$.
 The vector $-\pi_2(n)\in \?{N}$ is called the \textbf{direction} of the wall.
 The wall is called \textbf{incoming} if $\f{d}$ contains $\pi_2(n)$ and \textbf{outgoing} otherwise.

 A \textbf{scattering diagram} $\f{D}$ is a set of walls in $\?{N}_{\bb{R}}$ such that for each $k >0$, there are only finitely many walls $(\f{d},f)$ with $f$ not equivalent to $1$ modulo $\f{m}^k$.
 Given $\f{D}$, we let $\f{D}^k$ denote the finite scattering diagram consisting of walls $(\f{d},f) \in \f{D}$ for which $f\not\equiv 1$ modulo $\f{m}^k$. \end{dfn}